 Understanding how and why digital displays work places your business in good stead to try new marketing techniques, giving you an advantage over your competition.

-Why have digital menu screens in your restaurant?
+Why have digital menu displays in your restaurant?

 Classic menus, such as handheld menus and even backlit electronic menu boards, tend to be static.
 These can be challenging to update without replacing completely, and that can require significant time investment.